joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 The analogy I keep coming back to: GLM-5 is the Claude Opus of the open source world -- the highest-capability option, the one you reach for when the task demands the most.
 Kimi K2.5 is the Sonnet -- fast, versatile, and covers more ground.
 The catch is that GLM-5's lack of vision support is a serious handicap.
 In practice that probably means running them together: GLM-5 as the primary model and Kimi K2.5 as the fallback or helper whenever a task involves images or video.

+DeepSeek V3.2 (Reasoning) makes the most sense when cost is the overriding constraint and your workload is text-only with modest context requirements -- at $0.28/$0.42 per million tokens it is in a different pricing tier from everything else, and its intelligence score matches GLM-5.
+If your pipeline stays under 128k tokens per call and never touches images, it is hard to argue against.

 I am still evaluating whether to actually run these for any of my own workflows.
 I still have a Claude Max subscription, and for me capability trumps everything.
 If Claude did not have an actual max subscription tier, I would probably be primarily using some combination of GLM-5 and Kimi K2.5 -- the price point is that attractive.

 ---